liweinan/my-openshift-workspace/tools/README.md

 ./get-vpc-outputs.sh my-openshift-vpc
 ```

-The script will automatically extract the **private subnet IDs** and format them correctly.
+The script will output configurations for **both** private and public clusters, allowing you to choose the appropriate one.

 **Example Output:**
 ```bash